-There’s nothing “fried” about these oven fried green tomatoes!
-Plump tomatoes are dredged in flour, and Japenese breadcrumbs then baked until crisp.
+There’s nothing “fried” about these oven-fried green tomatoes!
+Plump tomatoes are dredged in flour, and Japanese breadcrumbs then baked until crisp.
 Serve these along with a simple chipotle ranch dipping sauce and you have yourself a little taste of the south!

-The thing is, I don’t always want to deal with frying food.
-I have made my deep fried green tomatoes for this rocking BLT, and they were amazing!
-But frying food is not only time consuming, but can be messy.
-After making these oven baked pickle chips for friends, it occurred to me that the same recipe and method would work with green tomato slices.
+After making these oven-baked pickle chips for friends, it occurred to me that the same recipe and method would work with green tomato slices.